Skip to content

 }

-The problem is when runnign the module directly the module utils won’t be in the python path and you will get an error
+When running the module directly, custom module utils might not be in the Python path and you can get an error:

 python modules/vcd_org.py ./test_args.json